Aryan-Jhaveri/mcp-brockevents/README.md

 1.  **Install Claude for Desktop:** If you haven't already, download and install the Claude for Desktop application from [claude.ai/download](https://claude.ai/download).
 Follow the on-screen instructions.

 2.  **Open the configuration file:**
     * **On Mac:** Open the Claude Desktop app, click on the Claude menu at the top of your screen, select "Settings...", click on "Developer" in the left sidebar, and then click "Edit Config".
+(Settings (⌘ + ,) → Developer → Edit Config)
     * **On Windows:** Open File Explorer, navigate to `%APPDATA%\Claude\`, and locate or create the file named `claude_desktop_config.json`.

 3.  **Add the server configuration:**